daniel-orlov/quotes-server/docs/002_Project_architecture.md

 and could be changed without affecting other layers.
 Layers are kept agnostic to each other by using interfaces.
-That allows to easily change implementation of some layer without affecting other layers, for example, If I wanted to introduce gRPC server instead of TCP server, I could easily do it by changing only transport layer.
+That allows to easily change implementation of some layer without affecting other layers, for example, If I wanted to introduce gRPC server instead of HTTP server, I could easily do it by changing only transport layer.
 Similarly, if I wanted to change storage from in-memory to Redis, I could do it by changing only storage layer.
 This solid foundation provides a lot of extensibility and flexibility for the project.
 This also provided decent testability for the project, because I could easily mock any layer and test it in isolation.